Dvoretzky-type theorem for Ahlfors regular spaces

-Observe that Theorem~\ref{thm:um-skeleton-regular} is phrased for general finite Borel measures, while its application to the proof of Theorem~\ref{thm:cantor-ahlfors} only uses regular measures, which are, in particular, doubling measures.
-For doubling measures one could replace the use of the auxilary net-tree in the proof of Lemma~\ref{lem:um-skeleton-regular} with Christ's dyadic-decomposition (see~\cite[Theorem~11]{Christ} or~\cite[Theorem~A]{ARSWB}) to simplify the exposition of the proof of Theorem~\ref{thm:cantor-ahlfors}.
+Theorem~\ref{thm:um-skeleton-regular} is phrased for general finite Borel measures, but is applied in the proof of Theorem~\ref{thm:cantor-ahlfors} only to regular measures, which are, in particular, doubling measures.
+For doubling measures, one could conceivably replace the use of the auxiliary net-tree in the proof of Lemma~\ref{lem:um-skeleton-regular} with Christ's dyadic-decomposition (see~\cite[Theorem~11]{Christ} or~\cite[Theorem~A]{ARSWB}) to simplify the exposition of the proof of Theorem~\ref{thm:cantor-ahlfors}.